instamobile/push-notifications-firebase-swift/README.md

-# Push Notifications with Firebase in Swift 5 - Starter Kit 💥🔥
+# Push Notifications with Firebase in Swift 5 - iOS Starter Kit 💥🔥

 Lightweight Swift 5 implementation of Push Notifications with Firebase (Google Cloud Messaging).
-Download this project and run it in Xcode.
+Download this Swift project and run it in Xcode.
 Contributions are welcome.

-This Xcode template contains the boilerplate code needed for sending push notifications in iOS apps.
+This Xcode template contains the boilerplate code needed for sending push notifications in iOS apps, via Firebase GCM.
 If you're starting from scratch, you need to configure your Firebase & Apple Certificates.
 To do that, check out this detailed tutorial on <a href="https://www.iosapptemplates.com/blog/ios-development/push-notifications-firebase-swift-5">how to set up Apple Push Notifications with Firebase</a>.

 <a href="https://www.iosapptemplates.com/templates/firebase-push-notifications-swift-starter-kit"><img width="270px" src="https://www.iosapptemplates.com/wp-content/uploads/2019/01/Simulator-Screen-Shot-iPhone-XS-2019-01-28-at-21.58.11-473x1024.png" /></a>